Nicole Westmarland

-Nicole Westmarland (born 1977) is a British academic and activist in the area of violence against women.
+Professor Nicole Westmarland (born 1977) is an internationally recognised British academic and activist in the area of violence against women.
 She is currently a professor at the University of Durham, where she researches rape, domestic violence and prostitution.
-With Geetanjali Gangoli, she has edited two books: International Approaches to Rape, and International Approaches to Prostitution: Law and Policy in Europe and Asia.
-Originally a taxi driver, Westmarland’s first publication focused upon security issues for female taxi drivers, following her finding that female drivers were significantly more likely to face sexual harassment from customers than their male counterparts.
+Westmarland is also the Director and co-founder of the Centre for Research into Violence and Abuse, a multidisciplinary centre dedicated to understanding and responding to violence and abuse.
+She has authored six influential books, including her 2015 published book Violence against Women: Criminological perspectives on men’s violences.
+Originally a taxi driver in Darlington, Westmarland’s early work focused on security issues for female taxi drivers.
+Her undergraduate dissertation found that female drivers were significantly more likely to face sexual harassment from customers than their male counterparts.
+This work became one of the largest studies of taxi drivers worldwide.

 Alongside her academic work, Westmarland is often in the news as a commentator on violence against women.
 She has appeared on BBC Radio 4's Woman's Hour and written articles for The Telegraph, The Guardian and the New Statesman.
 In 2007 Westmarland organised the 1st North East Conference on Sexual Violence, which brought together professionals from across various statutory and charity organisations to share knowledge and develop best practice in responding to sexual violence.
 The conference now runs annually in recognition of the International Day for the Elimination of Violence Against Women.
-Westmarland has sat on both governmental and non-governmental advisory panels, and chaired for five years.
+Westmarland has sat on both governmental and non-governmental advisory panels, and has been a special advisor to the House of Commons and House of Lords Joint Committee on Human Rights for their inquiry into violence against women and girls.
+Professor Westmarland is Vice Chair of Rape Crisis Darlington and Durham and formerly chaired for over 5 years.
+She has been a trustee for Rape Crisis for over 25 years.
+In 2026 she was named as one of the 'Notable Women of Darlington' by Darlington Soroptimists.